JRayHunt/PyBer_Analysis/README.md

 # PyBer_Analysis
-Project to analyze data for Python-based ride sharing company
+Project to analyze data for Python-based ride sharing company by creating visualizations of rideshare data for PyBer to help improve access to ride-sharing services and determine affordability for underserved neighborhoods

 ## Project Overview